mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-component/mql-component.md

 ### HasFieldReference

 Contains information of a field.
-The field can be used for filtering, computing or aggregation.
+The field MAY be used for filtering, computing or aggregating data.
 There are different variants depending on the amount of information we have at the moment of parsing the query.
+The variant MUST be one of the following:

 * **Unknown**: we couldn't infer any information from the field.
 * **FromSchema**: the field MUST be in the schema of the target collection.